Kong/kong-operator/docs/api-reference.md

 ### KongPluginInstallation

-KongPluginInstallation allows to use a custom Kong Plugin distributed as a container image available in a registry.
+KongPluginInstallation allows using a custom Kong Plugin distributed as a container image available in a registry.
-Such plugin can be associated with GatewayConfiguration or DataPlane to be available for particular Kong Gateway and to be configured with KongPlugin CRD.
+Such a plugin can be associated with GatewayConfiguration or DataPlane to be available for particular Kong Gateway and configured with KongPlugin CRD.

 <!-- kong_plugin_installation description placeholder -->